The Invisible Man (2020 film): Release

 The Invisible Man was theatrically released in the United States on February 28, 2020, by Universal Pictures.
-It was originally scheduled for release on March 13, 2020, but in August 2019 was moved up two weeks.
+It was originally scheduled for release on March 13, 2020, but in August 2019, it was moved up two weeks.
 As pandemic restrictions were loosened, the film was released in three Santikos Theatres locations in San Antonio, Texas on May 1, 2020.
 The film was released in Mainland China, on December 4, 2020.

 On March 16, 2020, Universal Pictures announced that the film would be released digitally in the United States and Canada through Premium VOD on March 20, just three weeks after the film's theatrical debut and before the end of the usual 90-day theatrical run.
 This was because of movie theater closures that started in mid March because of the COVID-19 pandemic restrictions.
-Other films distributed by the studio, such as The Hunt and Trolls World Tour, were also released earlier than expected for the same reason.

 Reception

 Box office

 The Invisible Man grossed $70.4 million in the United States and Canada, and $74.1 million in other countries, for a worldwide total of $144.5 million, against a production budget of $7 million.

 In the United States and Canada, the film was projected to gross $24–30 million from 3,610 theaters in its opening weekend.
 It made $9.9 million on its first day, including $1.65 million from Thursday night previews.
 The film went on to debut to $28.2 million, topping the box office.
 The film made $15.1 million in its second weekend (dropping 46%) and then $5.9 million in its third weekend.
 In the film's fourth weekend, due to the mass theater closures around the country caused by the COVID-19 pandemic, it made $64,000 from 111 locations, mostly drive-in theaters.

 The film continued to play almost exclusively at drive-ins in the following weeks; it made $444,000 in its 13th weekend, $320,800 in its 14th, and $209,000 in its 15th.
 The film reclaimed the top spot atop the box office in its 16th weekend, making $383,000 from 187 theaters.